-For example, the income threshold for the highest tax bracket is $600,001 for people married filing jointly.
-A married couple who files jointly and has a combined income of $650,000 per year would have a marginal tax rate of 37%.
-But an unmarried couple where one partner earns $400,000 and the other earns $250,000 would each file separately, and each would have marginal tax rates of 37% and 35% respectively, since one of their individual incomes would qualify for a lower tax bracket.
+For example, the income threshold for the highest tax bracket in 2019 was more than $612,350 for people married filing jointly.
+A married couple who filed jointly and had a combined income of $650,000 per year would have a marginal tax rate of 37%.
+But an unmarried couple with no kids where one partner earned $400,000 and the other earned $250,000 would each file separately as single.
+Each would have a marginal tax rate of 35%.

 This is informally known as the “marriage penalty,” under which spouses sometimes end up in higher tax brackets faster than single people do.